 The term SEO can strike fear into many of us.
 It can be a confusing and overwhelming topic, but don’t worry, Andy says this is a common misconception.

-In basic terms SEO focuses on your web pages’ “organic” rankings on popular search engines such as Google.
+SEO focuses on your pages’ “organic” rankings on popular search engines such as Google.
 You can’t buy these rankings.
-The placements are earned through using SEO effectively and make a big difference when it comes to people finding your content.
+The placements are earned through the effective use of SEO and make a big difference when it comes to finding your content.

-Andy explained that there are three main factors that affect SEO and why a web page will rank:
+Andy explains that there are three main factors that affect SEO and why a web page will rank:

 Content repurposing can improve SEO through increasing your outreach, attracting mentions from other content creators and improving your chances of outside sources linking to your page.

-Keyword research is an important part of SEO and you should consider which key words and phrases are must relevant to your page, which ones you want to rank for and how much competition you are facing.
+Keyword research is an important part of SEO and you should consider which keywords and phrases are most relevant to your page, which ones you want to rank for, and how much competition you are facing.

 Gary is impressed with the page, there are some great graphics and a video to watch, so he stays a while.
-This increases what Andy explained to be called the average session duration for your page.
+This increases the 'average session duration' for your page.

-Google associates Gary’s longer dwell time (another SEO in-the-know term) with your key phrase and web page and pushes your quality content further up the ranks.
+Google associates Gary’s longer dwell time (another SEO term) with your key phrase and page and pushes your quality content further up the ranks.